-Access to high-speed Internet service — also known as broadband — is a basic public necessity, just like water or electricity.
+Access to high-speed internet service — also known as broadband — is a basic public necessity, just like water or electricity.

 Yet despite its importance, broadband access in the United States is far from universal.
-Millions of Americans still stand on the wrong side of the "digital divide," unable to tap into the political, economic and social resources of the Internet.
+Millions of Americans still stand on the wrong side of the digital divide, unable to tap into the political, economic and social resources of the internet.

-And Americans who do have broadband connections pay more and get less than residents of most other developed nations.
+Americans who do have home broadband connections pay more and get less than residents of most other developed nations.
 Survey after survey shows U.S. broadband quality, speed and adoption rates falling dangerously behind that of countries in Asia and Europe.

-This is unacceptable in our digital age, when getting all Americans connected to an open, fast and affordable Internet should be a national priority.
+This is unacceptable in our digital age, when getting all Americans connected to an open, fast and affordable internet should be a national priority.

 Whether Americans are able to reap the benefits of broadband — and whether they enjoy a choice of providers, speeds and prices — depends largely on policy decisions made in Washington.